lonkamikaze/bsda2/bsda_obj.md

 When a process is forked, both processes retain the same state, which can lead to multiple processes generating objects with identical IDs.

-Additionall garbage collection needs to be reinitialised in the forked process to ensure all acquired resources are freed when the process terminates.
+Additional garbage collection needs to be reinitialised in the forked process to ensure all acquired resources are freed when the process terminates.